vanilla07/passerelle-front/README.md

 # Test The Application

-After grund finished to build successfully, open dist/index.html in a browser.
+After grunt finished to build successfully, open dist/index.html in a browser.

 # Test The Application without Maven/Bower/Grunt